Brand Guidelines

 Insignia Versions

-The Insignia has three variations: a full-color Insignia, a one-color Insignia and a one-color Insignia with a white rule.
-The most appropriate version of the three variations of the Insignia should be used based on production requirements, media qualities, visibility and approved usage.
+The Insignia has four variations: a full-color Insignia, a one-color, one-color with a white rule and mono-color w/white rule versions.
+The most appropriate version of the four variations of the Insignia should be used based on production requirements, media qualities, visibility and approved usage.

 Using the NASA Insignia